orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 2. **Task Constraints** – the specific goals, rules, and equipment involved in a game situation.
 3. **Environmental Constraints** – external conditions such as lighting, noise, temperature, or court dimensions.

-Learning, from this perspective, happens as players *adapt their behavior* to the continuous interaction of these three constraint types.
+Learning happens as players*adapt* to the continuous interaction of these constraints — each one **inviting** certain actions while limiting others.

-Each constraint doesn’t dictate behavior — it **invites** certain actions while limiting others, creating a constantly shifting web of possibilities.

 This is the scientific engine behind the CLA — not repetition, but adaptation.